Abhijay007/Uptane-GSoC-Report/GSoC-2023-Uptane-Final-Report.md

 - Identifying key information that may be missing and adding it to the website.
 - Adding dynamic elements to the website to support more interactivity between users and the site.

-The primary goal of this project is to create a better user experience for those accessing the Uptane website.
-This can be achieved by deconstructing the website in terms of layout and design and then reorganizing the information in a more logical way.
-The website should have a cleaner and more contemporary look, but the primary focus should be on creating a more logical arrangement of information.

 (PS: Here’s [the link](https://drive.google.com/file/d/1lTvrFoS7VzOsNRWsmoHVOnTd0ui9BZ3g/view?usp=sharing) to my GSoC proposal if you’re interested!)

 ### Initialization 🚀

 During our first meeting, we needed to make an important decision: whether to stick with the existing technology, which is Jekyll, or migrate the site to a new framework, Docusaurus.
 After a discussion, we decided to go with Docusaurus as it is quite easy to maintain and comparatively better than Jekyll.
-Mentors gave me a task after most meetings to test the existing content of our existing Uptane site with Docusaurus so that we can be sure if using Docusaurus is feasible or not.
+The mentors assigned me the task of testing the existing content of the site with Docusaurus so that we can determine if using this program would be feasible.
 So, I created a demo version of the site and shared it with the mentors.
-After review, mentors and the community reviewed our decision to go with Docusaurus as our main framework to build the site.
-Mentors suggested that I move forward and prepare a new design layout for the site.
+After review, both the mentors and other community members reviewed our decision to go with Docusaurus as our main framework to build the site.
+The mentors then suggested that I move forward and prepare a new design layout for the site.

 ### Site New Layout 📐

-I initiated the design of the new site by adopting a collaborative approach with mentors to receive continuous feedback.
+I initiated the design of the new site by adopting a collaborative approach to receive continuous feedback.
 For efficient communication and design collaboration, I opted to use Figma, a tool with which I had prior experience.
 Figma served its purpose effectively.
 Lois shared a rough design doc [linked here](https://docs.google.com/document/d/1v4-tHH6dUWi-32H2qkBufHrZTsxzjHWGVHJGO9p0i34/edit?usp=sharing) explaining what we need on the new site, following which I started gathering design inspiration and shared a preliminary rough layout on Figma.
 I explored various platforms such as Dribbble and Behance.
 After conducting research, I stumbled upon a valuable resource: the Docusaurus showcase, which contained a collection of open-source sites built with Docusaurus.
 Drawing inspiration from these sites, I began working on the site's layout.
 I created a preliminary design that can be viewed below

 - Link to the Figma Design File : [Figma Design](https://www.figma.com/file/drCXCmIbIiTq9yaSgQJQtF/uptane-New?type=design&node-id=0%3A1&mode=design&t=3oGmlYrO4UafXxjz-1).